Image: Perspective from above on a container ship in the port

 Supplementary cover for exporters

-We support you in financing your foreign transactions
+We support you with the financing of your foreign business

 In order to remain internationally competitive, a good product is often not enough – exporters must be able to offer attractive payment conditions or a financing package.
 If the buyer wishes long-term financing for the phase after delivery or commissioning, supplier credits will tie up the exporter’s liquidity for a long time.
 As an alternative to arranging a buyer credit and payment of the exporter by a bank, the exporter can sell (forfaiting) and cede the supplier credit receivables in order gain liquidity.